scalafx/scalafx/README.txt

 The `archive' folder is reserved for remnants of the previous single module build system.

-The `scalafx-core' folder is the sub project for the ScalaFX Core Framework.
+The `scalafx' folder is the sub project for the ScalaFX Framework.

-The `scalafx-demos' is the sub project for the ScalaFX Demonstrations Framework.
+The `scalafx-demos' is the sub project for the ScalaFX Framework Demonstrations.

 The `project' folder is reserved for Scala SBT.